Saffron (singer): Early life and career

-Samantha Sprackling was born in Lagos, Nigeria.
-Her mother was half-Chinese and half-Portuguese and lived in Hong Kong.
-When she was 18, Sprackling successfully auditioned for Arlene Philips for a part in the musical Starlight Express.
+Samantha Sprackling was born in Lagos, Nigeria, to an English father and Portuguese mother of part Chinese ancestry and grew up in Brixton, south London, England.
+When she was 18, Sprackling successfully auditioned for Arlene Phillips which got her a part in the musical Starlight Express.

-Sprackling began singing with N-Joi (their featured vocalist on their 1990 single, "Anthem"), the Shamen, and Jah Wobble.
+Saffron was the live on-stage vocalist of N-Joi's 1990 top hit song Anthem.
 She appeared in the music video for the Chesney Hawkes 1991 hit, "The One and Only", and as a dancer in the music video for N-Joi's single "Mindflux".
-Saffron then had a brief career as a solo artist, with one of her singles - a cover of Atlantic Starr's Circles - charting at #60 in the UK in 1993.
+Saffron then had a brief career as a solo artist.
+One of her singles, a cover of Atlantic Starr's "Circles", charted at #60 in the UK in 1993.

 Republica

 Sprackling met Republica keyboard players Tim Dorney and Andy Todd by 1994, and they started writing songs after recruiting a guitarist and drummer.
 Republica released two albums and disbanded in 2001 after their record label, Deconstruction Records, collapsed.

 In 2010, Republica reformed and released a re-recording of their 1996 hit "Ready to Go" on 7 June 2010.
 During early October and November 2014, Republica toured the United Kingdom in support of the Boomtown Rats "Ratlife" tour.